Neeta90/HomeWork_Excel/README.md

 # HomeWork_Excel
-Organize and analyze a database of 4,000 past projects to determine how many project are successful, canceled and failed.We use pivot table and different types of charts to analyse the data.
+Organize and analyze a database of 4,000 past projects to determine how many project are successful, canceled and failed.
+We use pivot table and different types of charts to analyse the data.

 Conclusion for Kickstarts Campaigns :

 1.Theater category has more successful projects and the second most is Music.
 Then Journalism category had cancelled it doesn’t have any success or failure rate.